WASdev/lib.rtcomm.clientjs/README.md

 ## Library Overview

-The library exposes a single object called a 'EndpointProvider'.
-The EndpointProvider utilizes MQTT over WebSockets to communicate with the rtcomm-1.0 feature via the 'nodeConnector'.
-The EndpointProvider object represents an Endpoint in the rtcomm infrastructure.
-The primary purpose of the EndpointProvider is to create RtcommEndpoints.
-Each RtcommEndpoint object provides the functionality to create a WebRTCConnection between RtcommEndpoint Objects and link these WebRTCConnection objects to UI components via events and media streams.
-A WebRTCConnection is a combination of a Signaling Session and a RTCPeerConnection, enabling end-to-end communication between two Endpoints.
+The library exposes a single object called an 'EndpointProvider'.
+The EndpointProvider utilizes MQTT over WebSockets to communicate with the rtcomm-1.0 feature on the Liberty Server.
+The EndpointProvider object represents a single EndpointConnection(one instance of the MQTT Client) in the rtcomm infrastructure.
+The primary purpose of the EndpointProvider is to create Endpoints(RtcommEndpoint & MqttEndpoints).
+Each RtcommEndpoint object provides the functionality to create Signaling Session between RtcommEndpoint Objects and enables that session to support chat and/or a RTCPeerConnection.
+It also provides the necessary hooks to attach the UI components via events and media streams.
+MqttEndpoints allow the user to attach a new subscriptions and add callbacks to receive messages.

 <p>
 **NOTE:**  This library does not include any UI related components.
 A simple html file demonstrating the use of the rtcomm.js library is included in the rtcomm.zip file.
 It is discussed in the Sample section.